 Before TPTech was available, apprentices were offered EngTech as part of their EPA through CIHT.
 Apprentices have been very successful in their course and project work, some gaining awards such as Apprentice of the Year.
 It is intended that EngTech will still be offered to transport planning technicians, possibly who wish to pursue a more engineering pathway, for example to IEng and CEng.
 TPTech is intended to put them on a direct pathway to IncTP and TPP/CTPP.

 So far the scheme has attracted about 40 apprentices a year and training continued despite Covid 19.
-We are now getting back to pre-Covid levels.
+We are now back to pre-Covid levels.
 Before the crisis, TPS Board member, Laura Putt, interviewed two of them.

 Brandon and Sadia are amongst the first to complete the two-year transport planning apprenticeship with Transport for London (TfL) and now hold the EngTech qualification.
 Member of the TPS Board Laura Putt asked them a few questions about their experiences so far.